nikku/merge-me/README.md

 #### `reviewTeams`

-Teams to account for when checking for approvals.
-This option is enabled for organizational repositories only and requires the `members` permission.
+This property lists teams to account for when checking for approvals.
+Taking teams into account during the merge check requires the `members` app permission and is enabled for organizational repositories only.

-If `reviewTeams` is specified the bot will check for approvals per team that is involved in the PR.
-To do this, it deduces the effective teams to account for from existing and requested reviewers and their team memberships.

-If any effective review team is missing the required amount of `minApprovals` merging of the PR is rejected.
+If `reviewTeams` is specified, the bot checks for approvals for each team involved in the PR.
+It deduces the effective teams to account for via the team memberships of existing and requested reviewers.
+The bot goes ahead to merge a PR only if all effective review teams have the required amount of `minApprovals`.

 ##### Example